 Eligibility overview: Medicaid in Rhode Island has two different components.
 RIte Care is the state’s managed care program, offered to parents, children and pregnant women.
 The second component is its Medicaid expansion, which opens up health care coverage to any Rhode Island resident (including documented immigrants) between the ages of 19 and 64 who meets the state’s income requirements.

-How to apply: Go online to Rhode Island’s human service programs portal.
+How to apply for Rhode Island Medicaid: Go online to Rhode Island’s human service programs portal.
 You can also apply by mail, in person or over the phone.

 Other notable programs: The Ryan White HIV/AIDS support program, which offers health care, housing services, cost-sharing assistance and nutrition therapy to people living with HIV and AIDS.